Tatiana Radziwill

-Princess Tatiana Maria Renata Eugenia Elisabeth Margarete Radziwiłł (born 28 August 1939) is a French-Polish aristocrat, bacteriologist, and nurse.
-The eldest daughter of Prince Dominik Rainer Radziwiłł and Princess Eugénie of Greece and Denmark, she is a member of the House of Radziwiłł and a close relative to the Greek, Danish, British and Spanish royal families and the former imperial families of Austria, France, and Russia.
-She served as a bridesmaid at the Wedding of Prince Juan Carlos of Spain and Princess Sophia of Greece and Denmark in 1962 and at the wedding of Constantine II of Greece and Princess Anne-Marie of Denmark in 1964.
-She has remained a close friend and courtier of her second cousin, Queen Sofía of Spain.
+Tatiana Marie Renata Eugenie Elisabeth Margrethe Radziwill (28 August 1939 – 19 December 2025) was a French aristocrat, bacteriologist and nurse.

+The eldest daughter of Prince Dominik Rainer Radziwiłł and Princess Eugénie of Greece and Denmark, she was a member of the House of Radziwiłł and a close relative to the Greek, Romanian, Spanish, Danish, British, and Serbian royal families and the former imperial families of Austria, France, and Russia.

+Radziwill served as a bridesmaid at the Wedding of Prince Juan Carlos of Spain and Princess Sophia of Greece and Denmark in 1962 and at the wedding of Constantine II of Greece and Princess Anne-Marie of Denmark in 1964.
+She remained a close friend and courtier of her second cousin, Queen Sofía of Spain.

 Early life and family

-Radziwiłł was born in Rouen, Normandy on 28 August 1939 to Prince Dominik Rainer Radziwiłł, an officer in the Polish Army, and Princess Eugénie of Greece and Denmark, a member of the Greek royal family.
-She is a member of the House of Radziwill, a Polish-Lithuanian noble family, and is the granddaughter of Prince Hieronim Mikołaj Radziwiłł and Archduchess Renata of Austria.
+Radziwill was born in Rouen, Normandy on 28 August 1939 to Prince Dominik Rainer Radziwiłł, an officer in the Polish Army, and Princess Eugénie of Greece and Denmark, a member of the Greek royal family.
+By birth, she was a member of the House of Radziwill, one of the wealthiest and most important Polish-Lithuanian magnate families, and was the granddaughter of Prince Hieronim Mikołaj Radziwiłł and Archduchess Renata of Austria.
 Her maternal grandparents were Prince George of Greece and Denmark, second son of George I of Greece and Olga Constantinovna of Russia, and Princess Marie Bonaparte, daughter of Roland Napoléon Bonaparte, 6th Prince of Canino and Musignano and Marie-Félix Blanc.
-Radziwiłł's parents divorced in 1946.
-Her father remarried in 1947 to Lida Lacey Bloodgood, daughter of Lida Fleitmann Bloodgood, and her mother remarried in 1949 to Prince Raimondo della Torre e Tasso, 2nd Duke of Castel Duino.
+Radziwill's parents divorced in 1946.
+Her father remarried in 1947 to Lida Lacey Bloodgood, daughter of Lida Fleitmann Bloodgood, and her mother remarried in 1949 to Prince Raimondo della Torre e Tasso, Duke of Castel Duino.

 A few days after her birth, World War II began in Europe.
-Radziwiłł and her parents fled their home in 1940 after the Fall of France, taking refuge in Saint-Tropez before going in to exile in South Africa, then part of the British Empire.
+Radziwill and her parents fled their home in 1940 after the Fall of France, taking refuge in Saint-Tropez before going in to exile in South Africa, then part of the British Empire.
 They were later joined by her grandparents, Prince George of Greece and Denmark and Princess Marie Bonaparte, as well as other members of the Greek royal family, including Crown Princess Frederika and her children.
-Throughout her childhood, Radziwiłł became close friend with her second cousin, Princess Sophia of Greece and Denmark (the future Queen of Spain).
+Throughout her childhood, Radziwill became close friend with her second cousin, Princess Sophia of Greece and Denmark (the future Queen of Spain).
 She also spent a lot of her childhood with her maternal grandmother, Princess Marie, who was a psychoanalyst and authored Le Livre de Tatiana shortly after Tatiana's birth.
-She later accompanied her maternal grandparents on trips to North America, Africa, Asia, and around Europe.

-Radziwiłł returned to France in 1945 following the end of the war, just three years after the birth of her brother, Prince George.
+Radziwill returned to France in 1945 following the end of the war, just three years after the birth of her brother, Prince George.
 She was educated in schools in France and in Greece, studying music and languages.
 She took part in the ship tour organized by Queen Frederica and her husband King Paul of Greece in 1954, which became known as the “Cruise of the Kings” and was attended by over 100 royals from all over Europe.